E2 Visa versus Start-Up Visa Business Plans

-There are four requirements for eligibility to apply for a start-up visa.
+There are four eligibility requirements that a person must meet before applying for a start-up Visa:

 - Canadian Language Benchmark (CLB) 5 in English or French (both is better)

-- A business plan or concept supported by a designated venture capital firm (VC), angel investor group (Angel) or business incubator
+- A business plan or concept supported by a designated venture capital firm (VC), angel investor group (Angel), or business incubator

-At Sharp, we can assist you in applying for a start-up Visa by writing the business plan; however, the idea should have already been accepted in principle by the organization that is considering providing a Letter of Support.
+At Sharp, we can assist you in applying for a start-up Visa by writing the business plan.
+However, the idea should have already been accepted in principle by the organization that is considering providing a Letter of Support.
 We recommend approaching your target investors before coming to us for help writing your plan.